lucatoldo/Benchmarking-Generative-AI-for-Drug-Safety-Using-SAP-AI-Launchpad/README.md

 This repository contains the data described in the blog.
 The intention of this repository is to facilitate quantitative evaluation of LLM using the SAP AI Launchpad.
 The eval-data/ content as well as the e5b3edccc8762b0 contents are specific of SAP AI Launchpad.

+# AWS commands
+The file AWS-commands.md list all the commands used in the blog.

 # Chat
 The file GenAIChat.json is described in the Part-2 of the blog, and is obtained by clicking the download button from the executed Chat.